Estimate PMSM Parameters Using Recommended Hardware

 Select Board — Select the target hardware and inverter combination.

-Communication Port — Open the blocks Host Serial Setup, Host Serial Receive, and Host Serial Transmit, and select the Port to which the hardware is connected.
+Communication Port — In the block parameter dialog boxes of Host Serial Setup, Host Serial Receive, and Host Serial Transmit blocks, select a serial Port to which the hardware is connected.
 Select an available port from the list.
 For more details, see Find Communication Port.

 Required Inputs — Enter the motor specification and hardware setup data.
 You can obtain these values either from the motor datasheet or from the motor nameplate.